jaxio/javaee-lab/README.md

 # Java EE 7 Celerio Templates + Demo

->>
->> NOTE: This is still a work in progress, we are looking for feedbacks from Java EE 7 experts.
->>

 For the demo, [Celerio, a code generator](http://www.jaxio.com/en/), reverses this [sample SQL schema](https://github.com/jaxio/javaee-lab/tree/master/src/main/sql/h2/01-create.sql) and generate a full S-CRUD Java EE 7 web application.